Osprey Talon 22

 Materials and Design

-The Talon 22 is made of 210 denier coated nylon, an unremarkable but nonetheless rugged and light material.
+The Talon 22 is made of 210 denier coated nylon, which provides a great balance between ruggedness and light weight.
 Unlike the smaller Talon 18 or larger Talon 33, the Talon 22 uses a “zippered front panel” rather than top-loading design.
-This makes reaching your gear easy.
+This makes reaching gear easy.
 The padding on the straps is thin but they are highly adjustable.
-The Talon 22 features a surprising number of features for such a light piece of equipment, including an ice axe loop (!), helmet clip, and separate interior pocket for a hydration bladder.
+The Talon 22 features a surprising number of features for such a light piece of equipment, including an ice axe loop, helmet clip, and separate interior pocket for a hydration bladder.
 The hip belt pockets are convenient for stashing keys, dog leashes, etc., and once you get used to them you’ll miss them on other packs.

 The most important consideration with day-to-day use is not overloading the pack.
 While the straps are comfortable and adjustable, they aren’t designed to carry much more than the recommended 20 pounds.
 Years of steady use has caused them to stretch and deform.
 Similarly, the Airscape back panel isn’t very rigid; over time it has weakened and bows outward if the pack is loaded significantly under capacity.
 The 210d nylon fabric is durable and light enough for a fast-and-light day pack, but it doesn’t have the strength/weight ratio of some newer (and more expensive) materials.

 I’m not crazy about the graphics on the back of the Talon backpacks.
 The rest of Osprey’s line has really sharp styling, and I find the addition of big talon graphics on such a simple and functional little pack a bit like painting racing stripes onto a Honda Civic.
 It’s a strong, unpretentious product.
 It doesn’t need bling.